oktadev/okta-blog/_source/_posts/2022-03-15-programming-security-and-why-rust.md

 ### Memory safety

 Rust ensures memory safety at compile time using its innovative ownership mechanism and the borrow checker built into the compiler.
-The compiler just does not allow memory unsafe code unless it’s explicitly marked as unsafe in an unsafe block or function.
+The compiler just does not allow memory unsafe code unless it's explicitly marked as unsafe in an unsafe block or function.
 This static compile-time analysis eliminates many types of memory bugs, and with some more runtime checks, Rust guarantees memory safety.
 There is no concept of null at the language level.
 Instead, Rust provides the Option enum, which can be used to mark the presence or absence of a value, making the resulting code null safe and much easier to deal with, and you will never encounter null pointer exceptions in Rust.

 The ownership and borrowing mechanism makes it one of the most memory-efficient languages while avoiding pitfalls with manual memory management and garbage collection.
 It has memory efficiency and speeds comparable to C/C++ and memory safety better than garbage collected languages like Java and Go.